-The Covid-19 pandemic and actions taken by governments across the world to reduce the spread of the virus have created significant uncertainty in the markets in which we operate.
-The pandemic and such actions have had, and are likely to continue to have, negative impacts on our business, such as causing significant declines in demand for our products, changes in consumer behaviour and preferences, disruptions in our manufacturing and supply chain operations, lower capacity utilisation and/or unscheduled downtime or shutdowns at some or all of our facilities, disruptions to our capital expenditure initiatives, limitations on our employees' ability to work and travel, significant changes in the economic or political conditions in markets in which we operate and related currency and commodity volatility, restrictions on our access to sources of liquidity, reductions or withdrawals of credit insurance coverage, and unfavourable working capital movements.
-The closure of many clothing retailers, print media and printing businesses and corporate and business offices due to lockdowns and social distancing directives implemented in various forms across the world, as well as reductions in marketing and advertising spending and print media circulation, have had a substantial impact on demand for textiles and print media, and consequently on dissolving pulp and graphic paper.
-Declines in demand for our dissolving pulp and graphic paper products have had, and may continue to have, an adverse impact on our business, results of operations and financial condition.
+Pandemics, like the Covid-19 pandemic, and subsequent actions taken by governments across the world to reduce the spread of the virus created significant uncertainty in the markets in which we operate.
+The pandemic and such actions have had, and could in future, have negative impacts on our business.
+These include causing significant declines in demand for our products, changes in consumer behaviour and preferences, disruptions in our manufacturing and supply chain operations, lower capacity utilisation and/or unscheduled downtime or shutdowns at some or all of our facilities, disruptions to our capital expenditure initiatives, limitations on our employees' ability to work and travel, significant changes in the economic or political conditions in markets in which we operate and related currency and commodity volatility, restrictions on our access to sources of liquidity, reductions or withdrawals of credit insurance coverage, and unfavourable working capital movements.
+The closure of many clothing retailers, print media and printing businesses and corporate and business offices due to lockdowns and social distancing directives implemented in various forms across the world, as well as reductions in marketing and advertising spending and print media circulation, had a substantial impact on demand for textiles and print media, and consequently on DP and graphic papers.
+Declines in demand for our dissolving pulp and graphic papers products have had, and may in future, have an adverse impact on our business, results of operations and financial condition.

-As shutdowns spread across different countries and industries, supply of key raw materials may be negatively impacted.
-In addition, our customers, service providers or suppliers may experience financial distress, file for bankruptcy protection or insolvency, go out of business, or suffer disruptions in their businesses due to the outbreak of Covid-19.
+Supply of key raw materials may be negatively impacted by widespread shutdowns.
+In addition, our customers, service providers or suppliers may experience financial distress, file for bankruptcy protection or insolvency, go out of business, or suffer disruptions in their businesses due to the outbreak of a pandemic.

 In each case, these developments could have a negative impact on our business, results of operations and financial condition.
-Elevated inventory levels throughout our supply chain through to end markets as a result of the Covid-19 pandemic may also adversely affect our business and the businesses of our customers.
+Elevated inventory levels throughout our supply chain through to end markets because of a pandemic may also adversely affect our business and the businesses of our customers.
 These include delaying the impact of any recovery in economic conditions following any easing of lockdown and social distancing measures by governments in the markets in which we operate as existing inventories are sold off.
-Many of our customers have also been unable to take delivery of ordered products during the pandemic and have requested us to retain such products, which has placed additional demands on our warehousing capacity.
-An outbreak of Covid-19 within our workforce could result in disruptions in our operations and unscheduled downtime or shutdowns at some or all of our facilities.
-Due to the pandemic, certain of our capital expenditure projects have been disrupted.
-Although the duration of such disruptions is uncertain, such disruptions are likely to result in delays to the realisation of expected benefits from such projects and may result in increased costs to complete such projects.
+Many of our customers had previously also been unable to take delivery of ordered products during the pandemic and had requested us to retain such products, which had placed additional demands on our warehousing capacity.
+An outbreak of a pandemic within our workforce could result in disruptions in our operations and unscheduled downtime or shutdowns at some or all our facilities.
+Due to the Covid-19 pandemic, certain of our capital expenditure projects had been disrupted.
+Although the duration of such possible future disruptions is uncertain, such disruptions are likely to result in delays to the realisation of expected benefits from such projects and may result in increased costs to complete such projects.